progQ2UA/qa_portfolio/README.md

 # qa_portfolio
-The portfolio is aimed at demonstrating practical skills in testing various Android applications.
+The portfolio is aimed at demonstrating practical skills in testing Android applications.